Neglected $U(1)$ phase in the Schroedinger representation of quantum mechanics and particle number conserving formalisms for superconductivity: Flux Quantization and Josephson effects

 where $V$ is the voltage across the junction.
 From this term, Josephson obtained the Josephson relation \cite{Josephson62} given by

-The second term in Eq.~(\ref{eq25}) that contains ${\bf E}^{\rm em}$ is due to the presence of the electric field between two superconductors.
-The presence of this term indicates that the Josepshon junction plays a role of a capacitor.
-This term is absent in the Josephson's derivation \cite{Josephson62}; actually, this is also absent in the metal-superconductor tunneling calculation by Cohen et al.\cite{Cohen1962}.
-For the metal-superconductor junction case, the capacitance effect of the junction is negligible, thus, this omission will be justifiable.
+The second term in Eq.~(\ref{eq25}) that contains ${\bf E}^{\rm em}$ is due to the presence of the electric field between the two superconductors.
+The presence of this term indicates that the Josepshon junction may contain a capacitor contribution.
+This term is absent in the Josephson's derivation \cite{Josephson62}, and in the metal-superconductor tunneling calculation by Cohen et al. \cite{Cohen1962}.
+For the latter case, the capacitance effect is negligible, thus, its omission is justifiable.
 However, for the Josephson junction case, it is not usually negligible as is manifested in the use of the RCSJ model \cite{TinkhamText}.
 It is also an important ingredient of the superconducting qubit as will be seen in Section~\ref{Sec5}.